telnettrauma/wiichicken-neocities/src/interests/music/fm/playing/help/index.md

 ### Layout

 This changes the layout of the screen.

+There are 9 different positions from a 3x3 grid that are available.
 By default, the layout will be determined by the aspect ratio of your device.
-The available layout options are:

-- **Landscape** - All information will be left aligned
-- **Portrait** - All information will be displayed in the center of the screen
+Landscape devices will use the left-center (`position 4`) layout, while portrait devices will use the center (`position 5`) layout.
+Information will be aligned based on what side (left, center, right) is selected.

 ### Username